 Microbes everywhere

 The world's oceans are teeming with microscopic life forms.
-Communities of bacteria, archaea, and fungi plus protists account for greater than 90 percent of oceanic biomass and 98 percent of primary production.
-Although they are largely invisible to the naked eye, microorganisms are pervasive in all marine environments where they have had a profound impact on earth's habitability and biodiversity.
-Yet their diversity and distribution remain under-sampled and uncharted, including at deep-sea hydrothermal vents.
+Communities of bacteria, archaea, and fungi plus protists account for greater than 90% of oceanic biomass and 98% of primary production.
+Although they are largely invisible to the naked eye, microorganisms are pervasive in all marine environments, where they have had a profound impact on Earth's habitability and biodiversity.
+Yet their diversity and distribution remain under-sampled and uncharted, including those at deep-sea hydrothermal vents.

 The base of the food chain

-Since the discovery of hydrothermal vents in the late 1970s, it has been shown that microbes are ubiquitous in and around hot and warm sea-floor vents driven by volcanic heat.
+Hydrothermal vents were discovered in the late 1970s.
+Since then, research has shown that microbes are ubiquitous in and around hot and warm sea-floor vents driven by volcanic heat.
 Microbes have the ability to capture energy from a huge range of chemical processes, and many of the microbes at deep-sea hydrothermal vents do not need sunlight or oxygen to survive.
 Some live off of sulfur, hydrogen, or iron, while others produce methane.
 Many of these organisms fix their own carbon from the carbon dioxide being emitted in vent fluids, and they in turn serve as a carbon source for the larger creatures often seen at deep-sea vents, like tube worms or mussels.
 These microbes are considered the primary producers at vents, providing energy for all other life forms found there.
-This is a fundamentally different ecosystem than the photosynthetic light-driven ecosystem that most of us are familiar with at the surface of the ocean or in our backyard gardens.
+The sea-floor vents system is fundamentally different from the photosynthetic light-driven ecosystem that most of us are familiar with at the surface of the ocean or in our backyard gardens.

 Some like it hot